zoltan151/MWC-miner/README.md

 A successful build gets you:

- - `target/debug/grin-miner` - the main grin-miner binary
+ - `target/debug/MWC-miner` - the main MWC-miner binary
  - `target/debug/plugins/*` - mining plugins

-Make sure you always run grin-miner within a directory that contains a `grin-miner.toml` configuration file.
+Make sure you always run MWC-miner within a directory that contains a `MWC-miner.toml` configuration file.

-While testing, put the grin-miner binary on your path like this:
+While testing, put the MWC-miner binary on your path like this:

 ```
-export PATH=/path/to/grin-miner/dir/target/debug:$PATH
+export PATH=/path/to/MWC-miner/dir/target/debug:$PATH
 ```

-You can then run `grin-miner` directly.
+You can then run `MWC-miner` directly.

 # Configuration

-Grin-miner can be further configured via the `grin-miner.toml` file.
+MWC-miner can be further configured via the `MWC-miner.toml` file.
 This file contains contains inline documentation on all configuration options, and should be the first point of reference.

-You should always ensure that this file exists in the directory from which you're running grin-miner.
+You should always ensure that this file exists in the directory from which you're running MWC-miner.

-# Using grin-miner
+# Using MWC-miner

-There is a [Grin forum post](https://www.grin-forum.org/t/how-to-mine-cuckoo-30-in-grin-help-us-test-and-collect-stats/152) with further detail on how to configure grin-miner and mine grin's testnet.
+There is a [MWC forum post](https://www.MWC-forum.org/t/how-to-mine-cuckoo-30-in-MWC-help-us-test-and-collect-stats/152) with further detail on how to configure MWC-miner and mine MWC's testnet.